irfanhakim-as/linux-wiki/topics/plasma-desktop.md

 ### Description

-This details some widgets we could add to our desktop for added functionality.
+This details some additional widgets we could add to our desktop for added functionality.

 ### KDE Thermal Monitor